© All rights reserved

 It is never too late to have a hearing screening!
 Please don't feel you have missed your opportunity.
-I am still able to screen infants older than 8 weeks and even busy toddlers as well!
+I am still able to screen babies older than 8 weeks up to about 15 months!

-~ The screening technique used for infants and toddlers is called otoacoustic emissions (OAEs).
+~ Otoacoustic emissions (OAEs) are used for older infants and toddlers..
 OAEs test the function and health of the organ of hearing by measuring small responses in the ear canal with a soft headphone.

 ~ Like the newborn hearing screening, you will receive results and recommendations immediately following the screening.